ventus-ag/docs/_docs/tutorials/win-veeam-agent.md

 During the recovery image creation, Veeam Agent for Windows formats the removable storage device.

 ## To install Veeam Agent for Windows

-Save the downloaded archive on the computer where you plan to install the product.
+> You should [download](https://www.veeam.com/windows-backup-download.html?ad=downloads) and save archive on the computer where you plan to install the product.

-You should accept the license agreements and click Install.
+> You should accept the license agreements and click **Install**.

 ![](../../assets/img/Win-Veeam-agent/Veeam-agent000.png)